tblobaum/thenewworldpost.com/_posts/archaeology/2022-01-05-darwinius-the-47-million-year-old-primate-from-germany.markdown

 ---
 layout: post
-author: Thomas James Blobaum
+author:
-title:  "The 47 Million Year Old Primate From Germany"
+title:  "Darwinius: The 47 Million Year Old Primate From Germany"
 date:   2022-01-05 22:33:44 -0600
 categories: Science
 featured-image: darwinius.jpg
 featured-image-alt: Darwinius
 ---
-The fossil Darwiniusis the best preserved primate known to exist.
-The scientists who discovered it thought the 47-million-year-old fossil was closely related to squirrel monkeys.
+Darwinius is an adapoid primate from the Eocene of Germany, and its only known specimen represents the most complete fossil primate ever found.
+Squirrel monkeys were first thought of as the closest relative.

+New research into dental eruption of adult teeth proves Darwinius is more closely related to lemurs.
+Still, the existence of an animal similar to humans such as this 47 million years ago is astonishing.

-But a new examination of the sequence in which adult teeth come in—known as dental eruption—shows Darwinius has more in common with lemurs.
+By looking at the sequence in which adult teeth come in – known as dental eruption – in primates, they found it had more in common with lemurs than squirrel monkeys, the model species used by the researchers who discovered Darwinius.
+Since Darwinius died before reaching adulthood, the fossil offers clues about the sequence in which its teeth erupted.

-“Every species has a particular pattern by which their teeth come in and this allows us to estimate the age of fossils that died before their adult teeth could emerge,” says Sergi López-Torres, a PhD student at the University of Toronto Scarborough.
+>“Every species has a particular pattern by which their teeth come in and this allows us to estimate the age of fossils that died before their adult teeth could emerge,” says López-Torres.
 “It seems that the pattern of dental eruption for Darwinius is more similar to that of lemurs than to that of monkeys.”

-<a href="https://en.wikipedia.org/wiki/Darwinius" data-iframely-url></a>

-Before looking at Darwinius, López-Torres did a large study of 97 living and fossil primates in order to get a clearer picture of how different species compare through patterns of dental development.
+Before looking at Darwinius, López-Torres conducted a large study of 90+ living and fossil primates to get a clearer picture of how different species compare through patterns of dental development.

 The three most primitive ancestors—the ancestor to lemurs and lorises; the ancestor to monkeys, apes, and tarsiers; and the ancestor to all primates—share the same eruption sequence with each other.
 That pattern shares some similarities with the dental eruption sequence found in Darwinius.

-## The Third Molar

 “The major difference is we found that anthropoids (ancestors to monkeys, apes, and humans) are characterized by a late eruption of the third molar, which is something Darwinius clearly doesn’t show,” López-Torres says.
 “One idea that still stands links Darwinius to anthropoids, but since it doesn’t show this late eruption, it looks more like a modern lemur.”